 Translation to other languages

 The opportunity to give feedback should also be available to people whose first language is not English.
-We can provide translations of the FFT question for a range of languages across different healthcare settings.
-There are also some tips on the use of interpreters.
+We can provide translations of the FFT question for a range of languages across different healthcare settings (see below).
+There are also some tips available on the use of interpreters.
+Contact our helpdesk for details.

 Question translations for Making the FFT Inclusive